guardino/trova/README.md

-       -k,    --nuke                  Recursively remove directories and contents if --remove is enabled -l,    --line                  Print line number of all matches found in files -m,    --matches               Print number of matches found in files instead of matched lines -mv,   --rename                Rename files which match specified pattern -n,    --name                  Search pattern for file/directory names -nox,  --noexclude             Search all files, ignoring any excluded files by default
+       -k,    --nuke                  Recursively remove directories and contents if --remove is enabled -l,    --line                  Print line number of all matches found in files -m,    --matches               Print number of matches found in files instead of matched lines -max,  --maxdepth              Set maximum directory depth to search for -mv,   --rename                Rename files which match specified pattern -n,    --name                  Search pattern for file/directory names -nox,  --noexclude             Search all files, ignoring any excluded files by default